theupshift/chrdev/about.md

 # Writing code as a passion

-> Simplicity is the ultimate sophistication ~ I want to think Leonardo Da Vinci said that.

 Clean Code, TDD, Refactoring and SOLID Principles are my special weapons to tame codebases.